KirstLab/asc_seurat/docs/expression_visualization_int.rst

 Visualization of the expression among clusters
 ----------------------------------------------

-For each selected gene, Asc-Seurat will also generate plots for the visualization of the distribution of cells within each cluster according to the expression of the gene (violin plot) and the percentage of cells in each cluster expressing the gene (dot plot) in each sample.
+For each selected gene, Asc-Seurat will also generate plots to visualize the distribution of cells within each cluster according to the expression of the gene (violin plot) and the percentage of cells in each cluster expressing the gene (dot plot) in each sample.
 Seurat's functions `VlnPlot() <https://satijalab.org/seurat/reference/VlnPlot.html>`_ and `DotPlot() <https://satijalab.org/seurat/reference/DotPlot.html>`_ are deployed in this step.

 .. figure:: images/markers_cluster4_expression_among_samples_2.png
    :width: 100%
    :align: center

-   Visualization of the distribution of cells within each cluster according to the expression of the gene (violin plot; left) and the percentage of cells in each cluster expressing the gene (dot plot; right). in each sample.
+   Visualization of cells' distribution within each cluster according to the gene expression (violin plot; left) and the percentage of cells in each cluster expressing the gene (dot plot; right) in each sample.
 The three genes shown are the same used for the feature plots.

 Expression visualization of differentially expressed genes
 ==========================================================